theraulpareja/branch-protector/tests/how-to-test.md

 FLASK_RUN_PORT=9090
 ```

-### Simulate json payload posts from GitHub
+## Simulate json payload posts from GitHub

-To check only the flask appliciation, there are json files under the tests/ directory that you can use to mimic the json POST payload sent by  GitHub webhook setup.
+To test the flask appliciation you will need to:

+* Create a webhook in your GitHiub organization, you will need admin or owner permitions (use your organization to complete the url) https://github.com/organizations/<ORGANIZATION>/settings/hooks .
+* Click radio button `Let me select individual events.` and select **ONLY** `Repositories` check box.
+* Select `Acitve` check box an push `Add Webhook`
+* Create a brand new repository within your organization and initialize it with a README file

+If you don't have exposed DNS:PORT or IP:PORT to the public yet, you can go to your webhooks  https://github.com/organizations/YOUR-ORGA/settings/hooks click in `Edit` and scroll down to `Recent Deliveries` to select the Payload json request (click in `...`)

+* Save a json payload under `branch-protector/test/test-payload-creation.json` with the name test-payload-creation.json, make sure this payload was generated due to repository **creation**.
+* Save a json payload under `branch-protector/test/test-payload-deletion.json` with the name test-payload-deletion.json, make sure this payload was generated due to repository **deletion**.

 First open a terminal and run the flask application